THE UNFATHOMABLE MYSTERY OF THE TRINITY

 worship.
 And then underneath was the caption scribbled in incorrect

-Greek, "Alexamenos adores his God."
-That was the
+Greek, “Alexamenos adores his God.”
+That was the attitude of the

 And thus, we believe in